felixhagspiel/jsOnlyLightbox/README.md

 ###	`{loadingAnimation: string || number || boolean}`
 _Default: 200_

 If set to true, an animation will be rendered until the image is loaded.
-The animation is using CSS3, so it will not work in IE8/9.
 Alternatively you can pass milliseconds as number, which defines the interval the `span`-elements inside the `jslghtbx-loading-animation`-container get the class `jslghtbx-active` (the default interval is 200ms).
 You can use this to apply your own styling via CSS.
+The animation is using CSS3, so it will not work in IE8/9.
 You can also pass a link to an GIF-image, which then replaces the animation.
 This is disabled for IE8 due to bugs with transparent backgrounds and performance issues.
 If set to false, no animation is shown.

 Note: The animations get an 500ms delay until they start, so they won`t pop up on fast connections.
 Also, you should check for CSS3-support and set the animation-option accordingly.

 ###	`{animElCount: number}`
 _Default: 4_

-This sets the number of `spans` which are appended to the `jslghtbx-loading-animation`-container.
+This sets the number of animated `span` tags which are appended to the `jslghtbx-loading-animation` container.
 Must be higher than 1.

 ###	`{carousel: bool}`
 _Default: true_